joe-antognini/chext/README.md

 `chext` is a simple shell utility to change the extension of a file or list of files.

+## Installation

+Easy.
+Run `install.sh`.

+Depending on if you want to install to `/usr/local` (the default) on Linux you may need to run `sudo install.sh`.
+You can alternatively follow the instructions to install locally to `~/bin`.

+Or if you want to do it all yourself, copy `chext` to somewhere in your PATH and `chext.1` to somewhere in your MANPATH.

 ## Options

 `-i` -- Interactive mode.
 Prompts for confirmation before moving a file